PeterDrake/drakepedia/software_development/xp_coding_steps.md

 This is the same as (2.i), but also make sure the correct branch is showing.

-### 3.ii Unless you're just refactoring, write and fail new unit tests
+### 3.ii Unless you're just refactoring, write new unit tests

 In test-driven development, every change should be either refactoring or trying to pass some test.

-### 3.iii Commit the tests

-See (2.i) for instructions on committing.
+The tests should fail at this point.
+Be sure to commit them as described in (2.i).

-### 3.iv Write/edit code
+### 3.iii Write/edit code

 You'll spend most of your time here ...

-### 3.v Run tests; if they fail, go back to (3.iv)
+### 3.iv Run tests; if they fail, go back to (3.iii)

 If they pass, bask in the glow of the green bar.

-### 3.vi Commit locally
+### 3.v Commit locally

 See (2.i) for instructions on committing.

-### 3.vii Go back to (3.ii) unless you've finished a task or it's almost the end of the session
+### 3.vi Go back to (3.ii) unless you've finished a task or it's almost the end of the session

-You will probably spend most of your time in (3.ii) through (3.vii).
+You will probably spend most of your time in (3.ii) through (3.vi).
 This should result in very frequent commits -- *at least* once per hour, ideally even more often.
 Committing every few minutes is perfectly reasonable.

 ## 4 Share your work with your team